Aadv1k/reddit-tts-gui/README.md

 - Generate videos for subs based on comments,(askreddit) so reading individual comments
 - Generate videos for subs with longer posts,(entitledparents), so slicing the post into multiple frames to fit the text.
-- Functionality to change the backdrop
+- Optional customizability options to change the font, backdrop, position of text on the screen

 # Todo